carlosp420/nymphalidae_diversification/MS.md

 ### Analyses of Diversification
-We used the statistical software R version 2.15.1 (R Core Team, 2012) in combination with the APE (Paradis et al. 2004), GEIGER (Harmon et al. 2008) and diversitree (FitzJohn, 2012) packages along with our own scripts to perform the analyses (included as supplementary materials).
+We used the statistical software R version 2.15.1 [@r2013] in combination with the APE (Paradis et al. 2004), GEIGER (Harmon et al. 2008) and diversitree (FitzJohn, 2012) packages along with our own scripts to perform the analyses (included as supplementary materials).
 All analyses were run on the